Navigating workers’ compensation in Canada—how to get started

 WCB stands for workers’ compensation board.
 In addition to individual provinces having their own workers’ comp legislation, each province also has its own provincial workers’ compensation board that runs the program.

-There are 12 provincial WCBs.
+Employers should be aware of all 12 provincial WCBs.
 For example:

 Find links and contact information for each provincial workers’ compensation board through the Canada Centre for Occupational Health and Safety.
 Additionally, the AWCBC—or the Association of Workers Compensation Boards of Canada serves as a central source of information for all 12 provincial boards and offers a variety of resources.

-What is WCB responsible for?
 Each WCB determines which businesses must carry workers’ compensation insurance, how much each employer must pay, who is eligible, the process for reporting workplace injuries, etc.

 These details vary from province to province.
 Each provincial workers’ comp board also adjudicates claims and pays out benefits.
 Finally, most of these workers’ comp boards work diligently to provide injury prevention and support workers and employers in returning to work.